How to Avoid Overspending on Holiday Gifts

 Outline a Holiday Shopping Budget

 We all know the holidays are a time of giving, but that doesn’t mean one should give more than they can afford.
 It’s important to establish a holiday budget and set parameters around what you can and can’t set aside.
 This could save you from splurging hundreds of dollars down the road.
-Kirk Jewell, a certified financial planner and founder of Global Financial Services, recommends allocating no more than 1% of your overall income toward a holiday budget.
+Many experts recommend allocating no more than 1% of your overall income toward a holiday budget.
 If your total household earnings are $100,000, your budget should not exceed $1,000.

 Consider that a holiday budget is not exclusive to gifts.
 Other expenses such as food, decorations, wrapping paper, travel, and charitable donations should also be accounted for when setting a budget.